 There is little chance you haven’t heard about the beauty and vastness of Greek culture and the heritage it has given to the rest of the world.

-Its offer is not limited only to the level of science or language culture, but also in the field of arts, focusing on literature.
-Hundreds of writers born here have made a name for themselves and their books have been read worldwide.
+Its offer is not limited only to the level of science or language culture, but also to the field of arts, focusing on literature.
+Hundreds of writers born here have made a name for themselves, and their books have been read worldwide.
 Some of them have even been honored with the well-known Nobel Prize in Literature, and many more have been nominated for the prize.

 Constantine P. Cavafy

 Konstantinos Cavafy was a Greek poet, who is considered one of the most important poets of modern times.